Inpatient Acquired Brain Injury Program

 Our interdisciplinary rehab team includes professionals specializing in:

 *These services are provided by team members who are not directly employed by WFBH, but who work very collaboratively with the WFBH Rehab Programs.

 Our team knows that each patient is unique, with specific needs, capabilities and potential.
 Therefore, each patient's treatment is completely individualized and modified as recovery progresses.
 Together, the rehabilitation team, patient and family set goals and work together to achieve these goals.

 Scope of Services

-- Physicians specializing in Physical Medicine and Rehabilitation (PMR or physiatry) or Neurology direct the patient's plan of care on a daily basis
+- Physicians specializing in Physical Medicine and Rehabilitation (PMR or physiatry) direct the patient's plan of care on a daily basis

 - Rehabilitation Nursing is provided 24 hours a day, 7 days a week

 - Recreation therapy, clinical psychology, neuropsychology, vocational rehabilitation, and assistive technology services are available 5 days a week, and are provided based on the unique needs of each patient.

 - Each patient is assigned a Care Coordinator who acts as a liaison between patient, family/caregiver, rehabilitation professionals, and third party payers